What is VIPS

 The service includes pest risk models and early-warning of relevance for the most important pests and diseases in Norwegian agriculture, targeting crops such as cereals, apples and field vegetables.
 Observations of pests and diseases are reported to the system by agricultural advisors, addressing both inputs to models and reports on pest and disease observations, alongside weather data.

 The overall architecture and design of the VIPS platform is developed to allow for international collaboration.
-VIPS has been and is currently part of several projects in Africa and India.
+VIPS is currently part of projects in Europe and Africa.

 To create the forecast, the platform collects weather data and other model inputs and feeds them into pest and disease models.
 Data from most online weather stations, public weather data networks and weather forecasts can be used, allowing pest and disease models to be tested and validated under local conditions, with multiple sources of input data.
 Observations of pests and diseases can be easily reported and visualised in online maps.